-During this class, you will have Linux accounts on both the tlab workstation machines (tlab-01 and up) and on the tlab server machine (tlab-login).
-The server machine is running the Apache web server and the Oracle database.
-Your server account includes a directory that is served by the web server and is CGI-enabled.
-Each of you will also have a database account that will give you a private area to create tables, indexes, sequences, procedures, packages, etc.
+For the class, you will have an account on a VM called 339.cs.northwestern.edu.
+This VM runs a full installation of Red Hat Enterprise Linux Advanced Server, the Oracle 10g database, the Apache web server, and an extended installation of Perl 5.8.
+Your account includes a directory that is served by the web server and is CGI-enabled.
+You will also have a database account that will give you a private area to create tables, indexes, sequences, procedures, packages, etc.